Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

 The elimination of divergent contributions requires ``renormalisation" of the ``bare" dipole by defining the ``physical" dipole relative to the appropriate gauge as recognised some time ago by Drummond \cite{drummond_unifying_1987}.
 One can use the elimination of virtual excitations as a criterion by which to select the most operationally relevant subsystem definitions, that is, to select the most appropriate gauge relative to which the dipole is to be defined in the context of photodetection.
-To show how this can be achieved we consider a one-dimensional dipole harmonically quantised in the direction ${\hat {\bf u}}$ with canonical operators
+To this end let us consider a one-dimensional dipole harmonically quantised in the direction ${\hat {\bf u}}$ with canonical operators ${\bf r}= {\hat {\bf u}}(b^\dagger + b)/ \sqrt{2 m\omega_m}$ and ${\bf p} = i{\hat {\bf u}}(b^\dagger -b)\sqrt{m\omega_m / 2}$.
 From very early on purely bosonic models of this kind have been relevant to ultrastrong-coupling in polaritonic systems with quantum wells and microcavities \cite{todorov_ultrastrong_2010,ciuti_input-output_2006,ciuti_quantum_2005,bamba_dissipation_2012}.